 - additional support for care leavers and those with learning difficulties or disabilities up to the age of 25

 Young people are at the centre of all we do.
 We ensure the young person knows they will be listened to at all times.
 We work with young people at their pace, in an environment where they are comfortable – we don’t expect them to travel to us.
 We also offer volunteering opportunities.

-Anyone can refer, including young people themselves.
+Anyone can refer to this service, including young people themselves.
 Referring is simple:

 - Download the referral form

 - 24/7 emergency referral and crisis line for young people and families: 0800 622 6662 (free from landlines)

 Leaflets and posters

 Volunteers play an important role in the service.
 Please contact if you are interested in volunteering.